saucermanlab/Netflux2/README.txt

 Represent AND gates with '&'.
 Use of '+' is deprecated.
 Represent OR gates as separate reactions on separate lines, e.g. 'A => C','B => C' Inhibition '!' is used only for reactants.
+If there are no reactions going to a species, we put a 0.

 To do:
+Support missing input reactions to a species
 Cleanup- clear uploads directory at start, clear flask session data Error handling
-More work needed on model2xgmml.py get cardiacdevnet xls more bug testing with library, loading models
+More work needed on model2xgmml.py for formatting, style files more bug testing with model library, loading additional models

 Planned features:
 Update XGMML if given a previous one (from code, not in GUI)